Middleton Place

-The restoration of Middleton Place began in 1916 when Middleton descendant John Julius Pringle Smith (1887–1969) and his wife Heningham began several decades of meticulously rebuilding the plantation's gardens.
+The restoration of Middleton Place began in 1916 when Middleton descendant John Julius Pringle Smith (1887–1969) and his wife Heningham began several decades' work of meticulously rebuilding the plantation's gardens.
 They had New York architect Bancel LaFarge design a stableyard complex of barn, stable, work buildings, and cottages; the buildings were constructed of brick salvaged from the ruined main house.
-In the early 1970s, approximately 110 acre of the 7000 acre plantation— including the south flanker, the gardens, and several outbuildings— were placed on the National Register of Historic Places.
+In the early 1970s, approximately 110 acre of the 7000 acre plantation—including the south flanker, the gardens, and several outbuildings—were placed on the National Register of Historic Places.
 During the same period the Middleton descendants transferred ownership of the historic district to the non-profit Middleton Place Foundation, which presently maintains the site.

 Location

 Middleton Place is set on the southwest bank of the Ashley River.
 At this point, the southward-flowing river bends sharply to the east en route to its mouth at Charleston Harbor about 15 mi downstream.
 A small northeastward-flowing creek, which has been dammed to form the plantation's rice mill pond, empties into the Ashley at this eastward bend, and forms the historic district's southern boundary.
 Ashley River Road (part of South Carolina Highway 61), which connects Middleton Place to Charleston to the southeast and the Legend Oaks area to the northwest, forms the historic district's western boundary.
-The plantation's south flanker and residence area sits atop a hill that rises just over 20 ft above the river, allowing an unobstructed view of the river for nearly a mile downstream.
+The plantation's south flanker and residence area sit atop a hill that rises just over 20 ft above the river, allowing an unobstructed view of the river for nearly a mile downstream.

 History

 Colonial and Revolutionary period

 Middleton Place was established in the 1730s by early South Carolina planter John Williams.
-Williams likely began construction on the main block of the house, selecting the site for its strategic view of the Ashley River.
+He likely began construction on the main block of the house, selecting the site for its strategic view of the Ashley River.
 After Williams' death, the plantation became part of the dowry of his daughter, Mary Williams.
 In 1741, Mary Williams married Henry Middleton, whose name was subsequently applied to the plantation.
-Middleton's father had immigrated from Barbados and had established a plantation in the area which is now part of the cities of Goose Creek - North Charleston.
+Middleton's father had immigrated from Barbados and had established a plantation in the area which is now part of the cities of Goose Creek and North Charleston.
 Henry's older brother, William, built the Crowfield plantation in the 1730s, but eventually moved to England, leaving Henry in charge of the family's affairs in South Carolina.
 Henry continued acquiring land, eventually becoming one of South Carolina's wealthiest planters.
 At one point, he owned 20 plantations consisting of 50000 acre and 800 slaves.

-Henry likely planned Middleton Place as a country residence more so than an active rice plantation.
+Henry likely planned Middleton Place as a country residence more than as an active rice plantation.
 The original main house, completed around 1741, was three stories tall, built of brick in Jacobean-style.
 In 1755, Middleton added two two-storey free-standing wings, or "flankers", to the north and south ends of the house.
 The free-standing north wing contained a library and ballroom, while the south wing was used as a guest house.